Home > Cruises > New Zealand Cruises > Australia & New Zealand

 Dunedin and Port Chalmers lie on the 12-mile-long Otago Harbour.
 At the heart of the city, Dunedin is home to New Zealand’s first university, built in 1871.
 This lively college town is one of the South Island’s cultural capitals.
 Neighboring Port Chalmers has a thriving arts scene, inspired by its setting.
 Across the water, the distinctive Harbour Cone summit rises on the Otago Peninsula.
 Together, this unspoiled region is a breathtaking vista of mountains and sea, and home to seals, penguins and seabirds, including the only mainland colony of albatross in the world.

-The narrow Foveaux Strait separates New Zealand's South Island from Stewart Island, also known as Rakiura (or 'the Land of Growing Skies') after its Māori name.
-The small town of Bluff is the South Island's southernmost settlement and is dominated by Bluff Hill to its west.
-With a permanent population of less than 400 people, Stewart Island is New Zealand's third-largest island, ringed with bays and blanketed with lush forests.
+The narrow Foveaux Strait separates New Zealand’s South Island from Stewart Island, also known as Rakiura (or "the Land of Growing Skies") after its Māori name.
+The small town of Bluff is the South Island’s southernmost settlement and is dominated by Bluff Hill to its west.
+With a permanent population of less than 400 people, Stewart Island is New Zealand’s third-largest island, ringed with bays and blanketed with lush forests.

 “Cross the ditch” as you sail today, a term coined to refer to a voyage on the Tasman Sea, just as many Americans and Europeans refer to a trans-Atlantic journey as “hopping the pond.”
-Admire the views as you sail today and enjoy an al fresco dining experience.
-The Aquavit Terrace serves a range of International fare and casual dining favorites, as well as a range of superb cocktails inspired by our destinations.

 Tasmania, Australia’s smallest state, was named after Dutch explorer Abel Tasman.
 Its capital, Hobart, was founded as a penal colony for some 300 inmates.
 Today, the charming city boasts the world’s second-deepest natural harbor, a mild climate and a picturesque setting on the banks of the Derwent River.
 Its remarkably preserved architecture dates to Georgian and Victorian times, and traditional pubs transport visitors back to Old England.
 Nearby, Port Arthur is an open air museum chronicling the relocation of convicts here by the British during the 18th and 19th centuries.